trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/deliverables/hmwk-2-time-from-now-calculator.md

         - If the time-from-now goes over 1 year, your calculated time should be in the following format: `hh:mm:ss +Y years` where Y is the number of years
         - If the time-from-now goes over 1 year and 1 day, your calculated time should be in the following format: `hh:mm:ss +Y and X days` where Y is the number of years and X is the number of days

+    * STEP 4: BONUS (stretch goals when you have met the requirements and still have time):
+        - Allow your users to choose whether they want to know the time from their local time either forward or backward.
+        - Allow your users to choose between either a 24hr or 12hr format for their time

 3. Deployment
 Deploy your portfolio page to [Github pages](https://pages.github.com/) and submit your project link in the [`#hmwk-2-time-from-now-calculator-page-submissions` Slack channel](https://app.slack.com/client/TLKSMB8R4/CMY9QDHDW)